Yannis-98/yannis-98.github.io/index.md

 <u>Jan 2019 - July 2019</u>

-<div style="text-align: justify">The objective of the project was to study and numerically represent a flow around a cylinder using the principle of PTV.
-A camera with a laser was placed in front of the cylinder, the flow contains particles which do not influence the characteristics of the flow.
+<div style="text-align: justify">The project's objective was to study and numerically represent a flow around a cylinder using the principle of PTV.
+A camera with a laser was placed in front of the cylinder; the flow contains particles that do not influence the characteristics of the flow.
 Our role was to use images from the camera.
-By using the flow of the particle around the cylinder, we can use our mathematical and computing knowledge.
+Using the particle's flow around the cylinder, we can use our mathematical and computing knowledge.
 The first step was to identify particles on each image from the film.
-The background being totally black, we can identify particles which are white.
+The background being black, we can identify white particles.
 We used a correlation method based on neural networks.
-By means of weights, the method identifies the particles that resemble each other between two images.
+Through weights, the method identifies the particles that resemble each other between two images.
 Then we infer vector fields</div>
 <br>
 <center><img src="images/veloci.png"/></center>
 <br>